grburgess/popsynth/paper.md

 allows users to adapt the code to their own needs.
-As understanding the rate functions of astrophysical populations (e.g., gravitational wave sources, gamma-ray bursts, active galactic nuclei) becomes an increasingly important field, researchers develop various ways to estimate these populations from real data. `popsynth` provides a way to calibrate these analysis techniques by producing synthetic data where the inputs are known.
+As understanding the rate functions of astrophysical populations (e.g., gravitational wave sources, gamma-ray bursts, active galactic nuclei) becomes an increasingly important field [@Loredo:2019], researchers develop various ways to estimate these populations from real data. `popsynth` provides a way to calibrate these analysis techniques by producing synthetic data where the inputs are known.
 Moreover, selection effects are an